peyao/docs/docs/dtmanage.md

 #### Garbage Collection (GC) Chart by Duration

 This discrete bar chart shows GC event duration in seconds against time for a group of containers.
 Each bar is of fixed-width but the height denotes the duration of the corresponding GC event.
-This chart too requires GC logging to be enabled as described in [Launching apps](#launching-apps).
+This chart too requires GC logging to be enabled as described in [Application Configurations](/application_configurations#optional-properties).
 One or more containers are selectable from the radio buttons shown at the top right corner of the widget.
 Each container in the radio buttons and the chart is color-coded with the same color.
 The containers included depend on the context of the widget:

 - all application containers in the application view
 - all the containers containing the physical partitions of a logical operator in the logical operator view